 If you’re trying to fix your credit score, it can feel like solving a crossword puzzle — without having any of the clues.
 Fortunately, there are only a few strategies you need to master to fix your credit score.

 One of the most important?
 Your credit utilization ratio.
 This comprises a large part of your credit score.
-We'll explore how your ratio works, how to reduce it, and why it matters so much.
+Here's how your ratio works, how to reduce it, and why it matters so much.

-A credit utilization ratio is a formula that calculates how much credit you’re currently using compared to how much credit you have available on revolving credit accounts.
-It affects 30% of your FICO Score, the most popular credit score used by lenders.
+Your credit utilization ratio is a formula that calculates how much credit you’re currently using compared to how much credit you have available.
+It affects 30% of your FICO score, the most popular credit score used by lenders.

 Calculating your rate or percentage is fairly simple.